LanaN16N/CA3-Html-and-CSS-Web-Development/README.md

 At first, I made my index page as my home page, thinking they were the same pages.
 Fortunately, our Lecturer provided us with clear instructions for creating our index.html, which I found to be extremely helpful.
-But, unfortunately most of my Git commits for the index page are actually commits for the home page.
+But, because of that most of my Git commits for the index page are actually commits for the home page.
 Then, I created a home page and put inside the code that was initially for index.html, with some additional changes.